-As at 31 December 2019, the Group had 12 patents in the PRC, including 11 utility model patents and 1 invention patent, 2 registered PRC trademarks and 2 registered Hong Kong trademarks.
+As at 31 December 2020, the Group had 12 patents in the PRC, including 11 utility model patents and 1 invention patent, 2 registered PRC trademarks and 2 registered Hong Kong trademarks.
 The Group is also the registered owner of one domain name.
+During the Reporting Period, the Group is not aware of any material threatened claims against the Group in relation to infringement of any Intellectual property rights of third parties.